Connor Wong Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.02 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 6.07 team ERA that ranks last across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.